mobiusml/aana_sdk/README.md

 ## Serve Config Files

 The [Serve Config Files](https://docs.ray.io/en/latest/serve/production-guide/config.html#serve-config-files) is the recommended way to deploy and update your applications in production.
 Aana SDK provides a way to build the Serve Config Files for the Aana applications.
-See the [Serve Config Files documentation](docs/serve_config_files.md) on how to build and deploy the applications using the Serve Config Files.
+See the [Serve Config Files documentation](docs/pages/serve_config_files.md) on how to build and deploy the applications using the Serve Config Files.

 ## Run with Docker

 You can deploy example applications using Docker.
-See the [documentation on how to run Aana SDK with Docker](docs/docker.md).
+See the [documentation on how to run Aana SDK with Docker](docs/pages/docker.md).

+## Documentation

+For more information on how to use Aana SDK, see the [documentation](docs/README.md).

 ## License